 - Critical analysis and asset mapping done by student to define project work plan

-- Collaborative project development between host NGO, student, and FSD site team
+- Collaborative project development between host organization and student, with support by the FSD Site Team

 For more information, contact:

 1000 Brannan Street, Suite 207

 San Francisco, California 94103, USA